alinnegrut/AWS_Lab/README.md

 ### 1. 🧾 Create a Key Pair

-Generate a key pair to securely access your instance:
+Generate a key pair to securely access the instance:

 - Go to **EC2 > Key Pairs**
-- Create a new key pair (e.g., `aws-windows-key`) and download the `.pem` file
+- Create a new key pair  and download the `.pem` file
-- *(Convert to `.ppk` using PuTTYgen if on Windows and using PuTTY)*

 ### 2. 🏗️ Launch an EC2 Windows Server Instance

 - Navigate to **EC2 > Instances > Launch Instance**
-- Choose an Amazon Machine Image (AMI): `Microsoft Windows Server 2019 Base`
+- Choose an Amazon Machine Image (AMI): `Microsoft Windows Server 2025 Base`
-- Choose `t2.micro` for Free Tier
+- Choose `t3.micro` for Free Tier
 - Configure:
   - **Key Pair**: Select the one you created
   - **Network Settings**: Allow RDP (port 3389)
   - **Storage**: Accept default or expand (e.g., 30 GB)
 - Launch the instance

-### 3. 🌐 Configure Security Group

-Ensure that your security group:
-- Allows **inbound RDP (TCP 3389)** from your IP only
-- Blocks all unnecessary inbound access

-### 4. 🔑 Connect to the Instance
+### 3. 🔑 Connect to the Instance

 - After the instance starts, select it and click **Connect**
 - Use the **Get Password** option (requires waiting ~4 minutes and uploading your `.pem` file)